 - A) The selection of Board, Committee and Commission members shall be determined by the A.S.
-President with the aid of the Committee on Committees under the following timeline. - 1) Advertisement for applications to the Committees will begin the fifth (5th) week of Winter Ouarter. - a) In order to insure full consideration for Spring appointments, applications shall be received by Tuesday of the fifth (5th) week of Spring Quarter. - 2) Interviews will begin the fourth (4th) week of Spring Quarter and end in the seventh (7th) week of Spring Quarter.
+President with the aid of the Committee on Committees under the following timeline. - 1) Advertisement for applications to the Committees will begin the fifth (5th) week of Winter Quarter. - a) In order to insure full consideration for Spring appointments, applications shall be received by Tuesday of the fifth (5th) week of Spring Quarter. - 2) Interviews will begin the fourth (4th) week of Spring Quarter and end in the seventh (7th) week of Spring Quarter.
 The interview process must consist of members of the Committees-on-Committees, A.S.
 President-Elect, and if necessary, with guidance from the currently acting A.S.
 President. - 3) The President-Elect shall submit the appointments to the Legislative Council-Elect by the Monday of the eighth (8th) week of Spring Quarter. - 4) Notification of placement will be sent out by the ninth (9th) week of Spring Quarter. - B) Term of Office of Board, Committee and Commission members shall be one (1) academic year, unless otherwise specified.
-Executive Officers and Legislative Council Representatives' Board, Committee and Commission membership shall commence the Fall quarter following the Spring Election and will not end until the end of the Spring quarter in which their term is completed. - C) By week nine (9) of Spring Quarter, all Boards and Committees shall organize an orientation meeting between in-coming and out-going committee members.
+Executive Officers and Legislative Council Representatives' Board, Committee and Commission membership shall commence the Fall quarter following the Spring Election and will not end until the end of the Spring quarter in which their term is completed.

-D) In accordance with the University of California Nondiscrimination Statement, the President shall outreach to all students, including those of historically underrepresented groups, during the recruitment process.
+- C) By week nine (9) of Spring Quarter, all Boards and Committees shall organize an orientation meeting between in-coming and out-going committee members. - Each out-going Committee Chair shall also be responsible for creating an end of the year report containing information the future Chairs will find useful for continuing the work of the Committee.
+This report shall be kept in a binder in the Main Office under the supervision of the Committees on Committees. - D) In accordance with the University of California Nondiscrimination Statement, the President shall outreach to all students, including those of historically underrepresented groups, during the recruitment process.
 His/her selection of these applicants to Boards, Committees, Commissions, and open offices on the Legislative Council and Finance Board shall be considered based on enthusiasm, dedication, and time commitment.